anthonylestone/anthonylestone.github.io/_pages/readinglist.md

 - *Theology of the Body Explained -- A Commentary on John Paul II's "Gospel of the Body"* -- Christopher West
 - *Bowling Alone: The Collapse and Revival of American Community* -- Robert D. Putnam
 - *The Imitation of Christ* -- Thomas à Kempis
+- *Can't Hurt Me: Master Your Mind and Defy the Odds* -- David Goggins